Price Range (MSRP): $33,215 (ATS) to $72,970 (Escalade)

-The luxury arm of GM, Cadillac’s exciting 2014 lineup includes an exciting redesign for the CTS sedan and a wide range of passenger cars and SUVs.
+The luxury arm of GM, Cadillac’s exciting 2015 lineup includes an exciting redesign for the Escalade SUV.

 Cadillac's base model, the ATS, debuted in 2013 and is the latest stroke in Cadillac's renaissance.
 It has ambitiously set its sights directly on the BMW 3-series, the compact luxury segment's long-time standard, but has the chops both under the hood and in the bends to compete with Europe's best.

-The flexible CTS is still available in three forms: sedan, coupe, and sport wagon.
-For 2014, the CTS sedan has been redesigned (the coupe and sport wagon carryover) and is now larger to give it a little bit more separation from the ATS.
-It also adds several new engine options, the most powerful of which, a twin-turbocharged 420-hp V-6, fits into the new Vsport trim.
-The CTS also now offers more interior volume and even though it is larger than the old car, it’s actually lighter which along with mechanical improvements mean it handles and drives better.
+The CTS sedan was redesigned last year and is now larger to give it a little bit more separation from the ATS.
+V-Sport models feature a twin-turbocharged 420-hp V-6 for breathtaking performance.
+Though the CTS grew dimensionally, it’s actually lighter which along with mechanical improvements means it handles and drives better.

-Also debuting in 2013 was the XTS full-size sedan, which replaced the STS and DTS.
-The XTS is much like the Cadillacs of old, with plenty of interior and cargo room to go along with a comfortable ride.
+The XTS full-size sedan is now in its third year and much like the Cadillacs of old, offers plenty of interior and cargo room to go along with a comfortable ride.

 If you need more utility, Cadillac also offers a five-seat midsize crossover, the SRX.
 A 308-hp, 3.6-liter V-6 powers each SRX which features an abundance of in-cabin technology including touch-sensitive buttons on the center console, HD radio, and Bluetooth.
 All-wheel drive remains optional.

-The Escalade ESV has a wheelbase that’s 14-inches longer than a normal Escalade which adds legroom to the third-row and nearly triples the cargo capacity behind it.
+The Escalade ESV gets the same updates and has a wheelbase that’s 14-inches longer than a normal Escalade which adds legroom to the third-row and nearly triples the cargo capacity behind it.